LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 ![image](https://github.com/LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabetes-BigDataAnalytics-Project/assets/157916270/8e4315b7-e088-4193-9ca6-175f5c173be4)

-#### Plotting the heatmap to see the relatonship between the features
+#### Plotting the Correlation heatmap to see the relatonship between the features
+A correlation heatmap is a visual graphic that shows how each variable in the dataset are correlated to one another. -1 signifies zero correlation, while 1 signifies a perfect correlation.
+Correlation heatmaps are important because it helps identify which variables may potentially result in multicolinarity, which would compromise the integrity of the model.
+Multicolinearity happens when two or more features in a model are correlated with one another

 ``` Python
 plt.figure(figsize= (10,10))
 sns.set(font_scale = 1.0)